Breakfast-for-Pigeons/Raspberry-Pi-Message-of-the-Day/README.md

 # Raspberry Pi Message of the Day
-Instructions for making a cool login script for the Raspberry Pi.
+Instructions for making a cool login message for the Raspberry Pi.

 1. Open a terminal and type **sudo nano /etc/motd**